Perfect LIBBY’S Pumpkin Bread – homefoodkitchen

 - Butterscotch chips

-Mix and match if you want—like half a cup of chocolate chips and half a cup of nuts.
-Just keep in mind, adding extras might mean baking for 5 to 10 minutes longer, so check with a toothpick to ensure it’s done.
+You can mix and match too—maybe half a cup chocolate chips and half a cup chopped nuts.
+Just remember, adding extras can extend baking time by about 5 to 10 minutes, so keep checking with a toothpick for doneness.

 What to Serve Alongside Pumpkin Bread?

-This pumpkin bread tastes fantastic on its own, but it really shines when paired with a hot cup of coffee or some spiced chai tea — a classic fall combo.
+This pumpkin bread is delicious all on its own, but it really shines when paired with a hot cup of coffee or spiced chai tea—such a cozy, classic fall combo.

-Try spreading a bit of cream cheese or butter on a warm slice for an extra cozy touch.
+Try spreading some cream cheese or butter on a warm slice for an extra touch of comfort.

-For a satisfying breakfast or brunch, serve it alongside scrambled eggs and crispy bacon to balance the sweetness.
+For breakfast or brunch, it pairs wonderfully alongside scrambled eggs and crispy bacon, balancing that sweetness with savory goodness.

-If you’re looking to wow for dessert, top a slice with vanilla ice cream or a big spoonful of whipped cream to make it truly special.
+If you want to turn it into dessert, a scoop of vanilla ice cream or a dollop of whipped cream on top makes it absolutely irresistible.

 Storage Guidelines